 Willow Class is where our Foundation Stage (Reception and Nursery) children are educated and nurtured.
 The school admits children from the term after their third birthday, and children remain in Willow Class until they enter the main school in Year 1 (the September after they turn 5).
 The class is purpose built and has recently been completely refurbished both inside and outside.
-Please note that we are able to accept childcare vouchers (ie from employer tax-break schemes) as payment for extra nursery sessions.
+If you are in employment, please note that we are able to accept childcare vouchers (ie from employer tax-break schemes) as payment for extra nursery sessions.
 Contact the office for more details if you would like to pay using this method.

 Teaching and Learning